MediaArea/RAWcooked/Doc/Case_study.md

 - 40Gbps Network card
 - NAS storage on 40GB network

 The more CPU threads you have the better your FFmpeg encoding to FFV1 will perform.
 To calculate the CPU threads for your server you can multiply the Threads x Cores x Sockets.
 So for our congiguration this would be 2 (threads) x 16 (sockets) x 2 (cores) = 64.
-To retrieve these figures we would use Linux's ```lscpbu```.
+To retrieve these figures we would use Linux's ```lscpu```.

 Our previous 2K film encoding configuration:
 - Virtual Machine of a NAS storage device